Skip to Content

 Something you should get before you go is a Vienna City Card.

-The card gives you free, unlimited use of Vienna’s bus, metro and tram lines.
+The Vienna Pass gives you free, unlimited use of Vienna’s bus, metro and tram lines.
 Plus, you will enjoy discounts at various attractions, museums and shops across the city.

 The card will make your time in Vienna much easier and cheaper too!